Parc & Affiliated Repeaters

 |146.700||-||N/A||W6NWG-3||Packet duplex repeater; Duplex|

 PARC operates an (amateur fast-scan television) repeater.
-It's back on the air as of November 28, 2010.
+It's currently off the air.
 Currently there are no links to other ATV sites.

 - ATV in: 915 MHz WBFM, audio subcarrier 5.8 MHz